How a “Sensory Diet” Helps My Child with Sensory Processing Disorder

-My daughter, who has ADHD and SPD, struggles to focus, do her homework, and get to school (or anywhere else) on time.
-These strategies — picked up from her occupational therapist — help her meet her unique sensory needs.
+My daughter, who has ADHD and sensory processing disorder, struggles to focus, do her homework, and get to school (or anywhere else) on time.
+This “sensory diet” — strategies picked up from her occupational therapist — help her meet her unique sensory needs.

 I marvel that my daughter gets ready and leaves for school in 20 minutes flat.
 She is a high school junior, and has learned to cut corners: skipping breakfast and taking baths at night, so she can sprint the fast lap into school.
 It’s her responsibility, so I step back and watch, a spectator at the track.

 Getting Lee to school has been one of my hardest jobs as a mother.
 Preschool wasn’t so bad, with Tinker Bell and Indiana Jones costumes, art easels with butcher paper, and rainbows of paint.
 But then came kindergarten, with its big interlocking mat of alphabet squares and the teacher’s command to sit in one square and be still while she talked.
 Lee decided she’d rather stay home.

 “I don’t want to go to school!”
 Lee screamed, as I tried to get her out of bed.
 “Wake up, Honey” turned into “Now, Honey,” which turned into “Blanket ride!”
 Her protests turned into laughter as I resorted to my inner cavewoman, tugging her behind me on her blanket.
 I set my alarm for 5:30 a.m. to leave the house at 8:00 a.m.

 But getting to school was nothing compared to being in school.
 In first grade, the teacher asked how much is 2+2, and Lee’s big brown eyes drifted off the page and outside the window to the trees with the branches that looked like gnarled monster arms.
 She’d grab a pencil to draw them, and miss the math lesson, falling behind the rest of the class.